alexkokkinos/scenario2/README.md

     terraform init && terraform apply -auto-approve -var 'instance_count=#'
     ```

+    where `#` is an integer representing the number of desired instances.

-    To satisfy a requirement to run everything in one line, you may run the following with the variable values substituted (polluting your history with your AWS IAM credentials):
+    If you wish to run all of the above at once, you may run the following with the variable values substituted (polluting your history with your AWS IAM credentials):

     ``` bash
     terraform init && terraform apply -auto-approve -var 'instance_count=#' -var 'access_key=your_iam_access_key' -var 'secret_key=your_iam_secret_key'
     ```

 1. At the end of the Terraform run, the EC2 instances will be created, and they'll start the hello-world Docker container.
 The instances will automatically output their results to CloudWatch.
 Please give the instances a few seconds to run the container before [viewing the results](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=hello_world_docker_logs).
 When clicking this link, you may be prompted to login to your AWS console if you are not logged in already (but this link is the direct link to where you need to be).

+After running `terraform init` once, you do not need to run it again.

+This exercise stipulates a requirement to run all actions in one command.
+The above instructions run two commands on one shell line, and, depending on your interpretation, that could be considered a violation of the exercise.
+I decided against providing a single script reimplementing the commands and arguments because in a real production environment, it would be assumed that the engineer would have already run `terraform init`, and that script would add unnecessary complexity.

 ## Destroying the Infrastructure